-These Grilled S’mores Banana Boats are an insanely easy treat to satisfy any sweet tooth.
-Perfect for making at home or for camping!
+S’mores Banana Boats are a a great way to use up ripe bananas and an insanely easy treat to satisfy any sweet tooth.
+Perfect for making at home in the oven or on the grill, or over a campfire while camping!

-It seems like if I only buy two or three, they’re gone way too fast, forcing me to go back to the store.
-But if I buy a whole bundle…well…see above problem ^^^.
-It’s not that I don’t know of ways to use them, it’s that I’m not diligent in doing so.
+It seems like if I only buy two or three bananas, they’re gone way too fast, forcing me to go back to the store.
+But if I buy a whole bundle, they go bad long before I have a chance to use or freeze them.
 It’s the whole banana dilemma that I know has consumed the nation for years.
 HA.

 I jammed mine full of semi-sweet chocolate and butterscotch chips, but you could use dark chocolate, white chocolate, coconut, graham cracker crumbs, nuts – whatever floats your banana boat!

 You only need 5 ingredients to make these.

 (Scroll below to the printable recipe card for details and measurements.)